FilecoinFoundationWeb/filecoin-foundation/src/content/blog/the-foundations-roles-in-the-filecoin-ecosystem.md

 ---
 title: The Foundations’ Roles in the Filecoin Ecosystem
-created-on: "2023-04-21T07:32:11.556Z"
+created-on: 2023-04-21T07:32:11.556Z
-updated-on: "2023-04-21T07:32:11.556Z"
+updated-on: 2023-04-21T07:32:11.556Z
-published-on: "2023-04-21T07:33:56.200Z"
+published-on: 2023-04-21T07:33:56.200Z
-description: >-
+category: ecosystem
-  In 2017, the creators of Filecoin envisioned an independent foundation that would serve as the long-term governance body for the Filecoin ecosystem.
+description: In 2017, the creators of Filecoin envisioned an independent foundation that would serve as the long-term governance body for the Filecoin ecosystem.
 image:
-  src: /assets/images/64423bfbca39dd7d4d1f170f_1-mbcuqyncw-uoyzwsbrapqw.png
+  src: /assets/images/05961c86-9ac6-4a56-bc0a-53fd3cab1126.jpg
-  alt:
+  alt: The Foundations' Roles in the Filecoin Ecosystem
 recommended-posts: []
-category: ecosystem
 seo:
   title: The Foundation's Roles in the Filecoin Ecosystem
-  description:
-    Learn about the roles and responsibilities of the foundation within the Filecoin ecosystem.
+  description: Learn about the roles and responsibilities of the foundation within
+    the Filecoin ecosystem.
 ---